|

 Of course, it is one of the touristy things that you’ll have to check out.
 But it is also the fastest way to reach the top, offering you a fantastic scenic view of Hong Kong.

-I bought the tickets at the counter as it was a last-minute late-night decision to explore Tai O. The price of a one-way trip for Lantau Island cable car was HK$ 195.
+I bought the tickets at the counter as it was a last-minute, late-night decision to explore the island.
+The price of a one-way trip for the Lantau Island cable car was HK$ 205 (~ 26 USD).

 Day Trip Itinerary to Lantau Island 3